squ1dd13/CLEO-iOS/README.md

 ## Building
 Build with CMake.
 You do not need Theos to build this – Logos is not used anywhere.
 You do need an iOS SDK though. `CMakeLists.txt` gives the path for Xcode's iOS SDK on macOS, but this may differ from the location of your SDK.

+## Issues
+* Android's `0DD1` opcode (`GetFuncAddrByCStrName`) cannot be implemented because the symbols have been stripped from the iOS version of the game.